Good Friday Reflecting, Get Your Focus Easter Is Coming

 Because of Good Friday Leave it at the Cross

 Good Friday is a sad reflection of a daily reminder of what is coming.
-The weather may be glorious; however, is it more fitting when it is cloudy, as it often is on this day?
-No matter the clouds and trials of life, we reverently remember the death of our Savior, Jesus Christ, and joyfully await the celebration of His resurrection.
+Perhaps the weather will be perfect; no matter the clouds and trials of life, we remember the death of our Savior, Jesus Christ, and await celebrating His resurrection.

 When God gave His only Son, we received the ultimate gift.
 Jesus, our Lord, and Savior, His blood, shed as He took the Cross for all of us.
-We can battle about the why’s, what’s, and hows, but on any day, close your eyes.
-Allow the quiet to still your heart and think of the possibilities of someone loving you that much.
-Enough to pay the price for you, and to wash away all the bad stuff, so that you can one day have eternal life with Him.
+We could debate the reasons, details, and methods, but just close your eyes.
+Find peace in the quiet and imagine the power of someone loving you without condition.
+Sufficient to cover your cost, cleanse you of wrongdoing, and grant you eternal life with Him.

 Jesus is available to everyone!
-He understands us; He gets it; He knows the winding road, and you have a journey because of His selfless act of love.
+God understands us; He knows the winding road, and you have a journey because of His selfless act of love.
 Wow, I wish we could all love one another like that!
-You know, selflessly and knowing we are not worthy, yet He still loves us.
-To see His unconditional love and forgiveness humbled me for my flesh.
+You know, He was selfless and we are not worthy, yet He still loves us.
+To see His unconditional love and forgiveness humbled me of my flesh.

 Looking into a mirror, one may see a fragile reflection with subtle or significant cracks; this is not the reality, as our Jesus sees us whole, covered by His grace and mercy.
 Because of Jesus, we live in the light of what is coming on Easter morning after morning on Good Friday.